 “Thrust the Dagger Deep” is thudding and slower, the chorus spartan and powerful.
 There’s the aural treat of a droning bagpipe way behind in the second verse and an organ line in the solo section, adding to the hopeless, resigned feel of the lyrics.
 This is one track that doesn’t rely on double kick and it’s a nice change-up.
 The whole solo section goes through several clearly defined moods, and the last chorus adds vocal harmony for the final denouement.
 It’s all kind of a metaphor for knowing when to cut your losses – the actual title has a suicide, fall-on-your-sword kind of idea, but it’s more metaphorical than literal.

 “Rapture,” the longest track, ends, and it’s a very folky, majestic ode to nature, with touches of fiddle and accordion.
 Each of their many rhythm changes is executed effortlessly, even into an extremely fast section in the bridge (I mean extremely, like borderline speed metal) that’s yanked to a halt in the bridge section for the 6/8 swing to begin anew.
 It’s not jarring, it all works.
 It’s a splendid final track that shows off all their facets to the best advantage.
 The last stanza is the perfect farewell, holding no regret but instead content in the knowledge that they are doing the right thing:

 “I sail on raging waves

 Fear the darkness of the deep

 I feel nothing but joy.”

 ‘From a Dying Ember‘ is somewhat mistitled – it’s indeed a requiem, but FALCONER‘s flame is definitely not out.
-Let’s hope it’s merely banked, because this album still holds plenty of possibility.
+Let’s hope it’s merely banked because this album still holds plenty of possibilities.